 Advice to applicant

-As a matter of courtesy and good practice, the original agency should contact the applicant and provide them with written notice of the transfer, advising:
+As a matter of good practice, the original agency should advise the applicant:

-- that their application (including any identity documents, if applicable) has been transferred, in full or in part
+- that their application has been transferred, in full or in part

 - which agency or agencies their application has been transferred to, including contact details